stickyweather/stickyweather.github.io/_posts/2024-10-27-notes-on-despair.md

 I’ve had people ask me before—mostly in my [podcasting days](https://storiesforearth.com){:target="_blank"}—about my take on hope.
 In the context of the climate crisis, what gives me hope?
 What advice do I have for others seeking it?

-It may not have been the answer some wanted to hear, but after a lot of personal reflection on the concept of “hope, I told people I thought hope was overrated.
+It may not have been the answer some wanted to hear, but after a lot of personal reflection on the concept of “hope," I told people I thought hope was overrated.
 I still believe this.
 Of course, I didn’t stop there.
 I explained that, to me, hope is not some abstract thing that can be attained or a certain attitude or belief you can cultivate if you just try hard enough. “**Hope” is a verb**.

 A co-worker once (very kindly) gifted me a book called _Factfulness: Ten Reasons We’re Wrong About the World—And Why Things Are Better Than You Think_.
 (I was, uh, really going through it at the time, and my co-worker apparently picked up on that.)
 In _Factfulness_, the authors—Hans Rosling with Ola Rosling and Anna Rosling Rönnlund—argue that in spite of its myriad problems, the world is just really not that bad and that things are, on balance, actually way better than they used to be.
 It came with glowing praise from Bill and Melinda Gates.

+{%- include inline-subscribe.html -%}

 I’d heard many of the talking points Rosling employs in the book—a smaller percentage of people live in poverty now than ever before, infant mortality rates around the world are lower than ever, girls have more access to education in more places than ever, certain diseases that once plagued mankind have been eradicated, etc., etc.